The Principles of Community-Oriented GPL Enforcement

 Guiding Principles in Community-Oriented GPL Enforcement

 - Our primary goal in GPL enforcement is to bring about GPL compliance.
 Copyleft's overarching policy goal is to make respect of users' freedoms the norm.
-The FSF designed the GNU GPL's text towards this end.
+The GNU GPL's text is designed towards this end.
 Copyleft enforcement done in this spirit focuses on stopping incorrect distribution, encouraging corrected distribution, and addressing damage done to the community and users by the past violation.
 Addressing past damage often includes steps to notify those who have already received the software how they can also obtain its source code, and to explain the scope of their related rights.
 No other ancillary goals should supersede full compliance with the GPL and respect for users' freedoms to copy, share, modify and redistribute the software.

 - Legal action is a last resort.
 Compliance actions are primarily education and assistance processes to aid those who are not following the license.
 Most GPL violations occur by mistake, without ill will.
 Copyleft enforcement should assist these distributors to become helpful participants in the free software projects on which they rely.
 Occasionally, violations are intentional or the result of severe negligence, and there is no duty to be empathetic in those cases.
 Even then, a lawsuit is a last resort; mutually agreed terms that fix (or at least cease) further distribution and address damage already done are much better than a battle in court.